 Only use two levels of indenting, even if you use more than two levels of headings.
 Some writers like to indent every heading a little farther.
 Bad idea.
 It ends up looking random and messy.

 If you’re using bold in your heading, you can also try reducing the point size by a half or full point.
 If your font has a relatively heavy bold style (like Times New Roman), reducing the size can offset the effect of the darker color, giving you subtler emphasis.

 Certain web-design pundits claim that modular scale—that is, multiplying the body text by a recurring ratio—is a useful method of sizing web headings.
 I disagree.
 Yes, mathematical tools can guide certain typographic choices (see grids, for instance).
 The risk with these shortcuts is that they encourage typographers to satisfy themselves with numerical justifications—I used the golden ratio, therefore it must look good!—at the expense of developing visual judgment.
-When your headings look right, they are right—and if so, the ratio matters not a whit.
+When your headings look right, they are right.
+The ratio is irrelevant.
 (FWIW, I’ve never used a modular scale to size type.
 And never will.)